 What did we do?
-We landed at midday and me and Isaac went jet boating whilst the parents explored the town and the park.
+We landed at midday and picked up our hire car from the airport.
+Me and Isaac went jet boating whilst the parents explored the town and the park.
 Last time we were here we missed out on going up the Gondola, this time we went all out and had the buffet meal, it was the best buffet meal I have ever had!
 The next day we also had time to check out Kawarau River and Gibbston Valley Winery for some wine tasting – nothing like drinking in the morning when you’re on holiday!

 What we would do again?
 Bite the bullet, expand the wallet and stay for longer!
 Yes even though everything in Queenstown is pretty much triple figures it doesn’t mean the town has lost any of it’s charm.
 Queenstown is a gem and exactly as I remembered it.
 The town has attitude, its funky, the locals are friendly and it really does make you feel like your whole life can become a holiday, it’s a little bubble that you never quite want to leave!

 And if you do decide to never leave or to stay longer, below are a few more activities that we would suggest are worth hanging around for: